Troubleshoot a Linux VM by attaching the OS disk to a recovery VM using the Azure portal

 For the next few steps, you use another VM for troubleshooting purposes.
-You attach the existing virtual hard disk to this troubleshooting VM to be able to browse and edit the disk's content.
-This process allows you to correct any configuration errors or review additional application or system log files, for example.
-Choose or create another VM to use for troubleshooting purposes.
+After you attach the disk to the troubleshooting VM, you can browse and edit the disk's content.
+This process allows you to correct any configuration errors or review additional application or system log files.
+To attach the disk to another VM, follow these steps:

 Select your resource group from the portal, then select your troubleshooting VM.
-Select Disks and then click Attach existing:
+Select Disks, select Edit, and then click Add data disk:

 Mount the attached data disk

 The following examples detail the steps required on an Ubuntu VM.
 If you are using a different Linux distro, such as Red Hat Enterprise Linux or SUSE, the log file locations and